-Redhead Equipment sold the first L918F—the same unit on display at CONEXPO—to Emshay Enterprises, a Canadian aggregate producer that is also a repeat SDLG customer.
+Redhead Equipment sold the first L918F compact wheel loader—the same unit on display at CONEXPO—to Emshay Enterprises, a Canadian aggregate producer that is also a repeat SDLG customer.
 A representative from the company said that because of the reliability and expert service provided by SDLG have given it great confidence in purchasing another model for its gravel production applications.

 Reliability in action

-The L918F is SDLG’s fifth wheel loader offering in North America.
+The L918F compact wheel loader is SDLG’s fifth wheel loader offering in North America.
 It features a 1.0 yd3 bucket mounted to a skid steer style coupler, placing the machine in the compact loader category.
 The unit also has an optional 1.3 yd3 bucket with wheel loader ISO coupler as an alternative configuration.
 The machine will compete with large skid steer loaders, providing the same bucket capacity but with increased maneuverability and operator comfort.
 Additionally, the compact loader’s steering mechanism will cause less damage to job site grounds when compared with a skid steer loader.
-Also at SDLG’s booth for CONEXPO was the L959F, a prototype unit that when released later in 2016 will replace the LG959, serving as a Tier 4 Final update to the product range.
+Also at SDLG’s booth for CONEXPO was the L959F wheel loader, a prototype unit that when released later in 2016 will replace the LG959 loader, serving as a Tier 4 Final update to the product range.

 Both machines will excel in a variety of applications, including construction, roadwork, landscaping, work in stone and mulch yards, snow removal, and waste and recycling.
 The machines are ideal for owners that can find value in a reliable, low-cost loader backed by a 12-month, 2,000-hour warranty, with extended warranties available.
 SDLG loaders serve as a viable alternative to used, premium machines, and can often provide a lower total cost of ownership.

-Al Quinn, director of SDLG North America, said customer demand was the driving force behind introducing the L918F, with several companies asking SDLG dealers for a compact, value loader alternative for many current skid steer loader applications.
-He explained that the new model was part of the brand’s long-term strategy.
+Al Quinn, director of SDLG North America, said customer demand was the driving force behind introducing the L918F compact wheel loader, with several companies asking SDLG dealers for a compact, value loader alternative for many current skid steer loader applications.
+He explained that the new loader was part of the brand’s long-term strategy.

 “This new launch demonstrates the maturation of SDLG in the North American market,” Quinn said.
 “It’s a milestone.
 We have tested the concept of offering robust, reliable, value machines into the region and we’re now confident that the strategy works.
 SDLG will continue to expand and offer more products over the coming years that are similarly positioned in the marketplace.”